 In connection with the issue of any Tranche of Debt Securities, the Dealer or Dealers (if any) named as the Stabilising Manager(s) (or persons acting on behalf of any Stabilising Manager(s)) in the applicable Final Terms may over-allot Debt Securities or effect transactions with a view to supporting the market price of the Debt Securities of the Series (as defined below) of which such Tranche forms part at a level higher than that which might otherwise prevail.
 However, there is no assurance that the Stabilising Manager(s) (or persons acting on behalf of a Stabilising Manager) will undertake stabilisation action.
-Any stabilisation action may begin on or after the date on which adequate public disclosure of the terms of the offer of the relevant Tranche of Debt Securities is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the relevant Tranche of Debt Securities and 60 days after the date of the allotment of the relevant Tranche of Debt Securities.
+Any stabilisation action may begin on or after the date on which adequate public disclosure of the terms of the offer of the relevant Tranche of Debt Securities is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the relevant Tranche of Debt Securities.
 Any stabilisation action or over-allotment shall be conducted in accordance with all applicable laws and rules.